 CashUSA.com only requires a soft credit pull for consumers who wish to submit a loan request.
-If you qualify for a loan offer from one of the network’s partner lenders, you will likely have to undergo a credit check.
+If you qualify for a loan offer from one of the network’s partner lenders, you may have to undergo a credit check.

 Since CashUSA is not your actual lender, you don’t have to worry about the network running your credit to check your qualifications.